Article 6.4

 Rules for Offsets

-At COP26 in Glasgow in 2021, countries agreed on the broad framework of rules to govern and implement international carbon market mechanisms based on Article 6.4 texts.
+At COP26 in Glasgow in 2021, countries agreed on the broad framework of rules to govern and implement the carbon market mechanism based on Article 6.4 texts.
+But talks to finalize those rules collapsed two years later amidst accusations of bad-faith negotiation at COP28.

 How Effective are Article 6 Carbon Market Rules?